Infineon/getstarted-optiga-trust-m/README.md

 This repository contains one of Application Notes for [OPTIGA™ Trust M](https://github.com/Infineon/optiga-trust-m) security chip.

 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-m)
+* Below you can find the Quickstart guide, on wiki a [step-by-step guidance](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)

 ## Summary
 In this guide you may find the following steps: